tjallen/frontenv/README.md

 - sass, cssminify + autoprefixr
 - uglify
 - imagemin
-- bourbon & neat
+- bourbon & neat, normalize.css
-- lossa otha luvvly stuff xx
+- svg sprite sheets (gulp serve -> move svg icons into app/icons, they'll be svgmin'd and stored in a sprite sheet, then you can <use> them)

 ---